 Slower Pace of Life

 When my parents first came out to visit me, they commented on how "happy and relaxed" everyone seemed to be.
-Maybe with recreational marijuana becoming legal in California this year, they will see that in the Bay Area, too (just kidding).
-But I do attribute this observation to the fact that a lot of people choose to live in Denver because of the proximity to outdoor recreation.
+And I attribute this observation to the fact that a lot of people choose to live in Denver because of the proximity to outdoor recreation.
 The folks who love hiking and camping seem to enjoy a slower pace of life, and take time to stop and smell the roses, and enjoy life.
 There is so much more of a focus on work/life balance here than in the hectic Bay Area.
 In my experience, the people I have spent the most time around enjoy the nature that exists all around us and take advantage of time away from work to decompress and go on adventures.

 Downtown Denver could also not be more different than downtown San Francisco.
 The streets aren't crowded and you can (usually, with persistence) find parking.
 It's just, in general, much less crowded, even though traffic is definitely a sore subject for most Denver commuters.
-According to Google, Denver has 704,621 residents and the Bay Area has 7 million (gulp).
+According to Google, Denver has a little over 716,000 residents and the Bay Area has 7 million (gulp).
 So expect a more open feeling when in the Mile High City.

 Denver boasts more than 850 miles of bike trails and a multitude of opportunities to get outside and be rejuvenated.

 Since moving to Denver, I have learned to ski and rock climb.
 I've gone white water rafting, ice skating, canoeing, kayaking (in town -- at Sloan's Lake to be exact), did a day at the Genesee Ropes Course, and hiked a bunch of 14ers.
 I also became an avid camper.
 Denver has so much to offer and it was easy for me to find friends that could show me the ropes, so to speak.